noir-lang/noir/docs/docs/developers/aztecjs/guides/create_account.md

 This guide explains how to create a new account using [Aztec.js](../main.md).

-To do this from the CLI, go [here](../../sandbox/references/cli-commands.md#creating-accounts).

 ## Relevant imports

 You will need to import these libraries: